Cy Clock User Manual

 Display Format—Mode 0

-There are three possible display formats.
-Since the display is quite bright, one may want the display to be turned off.
+Since the display is quite bright, at times one may want the display to be turned off.
 One format blanks the display.

 A second format displays the current time including seconds.